 to look for.

+Multiple myeloma is diagnosed through a series of tests including blood tests, urine tests, and bone marrow tests.
 Having all the appropriate diagnostic tests done is very important, as the results will help your doctor better determine treatment options and a prognosis.
 Many of these tests are also used to assess the extent of the disease and to plan and monitor treatment.LEARN MORE